knownasilya/data-table/README.md

 ### Optional
 - __defaultColumns__ - An array of type/attribute column mappings.
 These show up in the table. e.g. `['user:name', 'post:title']`.
+- __limit__ - Limits the number of headers to display on the table.

 [1]: http://emberjs.jsbin.com/royob/2